 At the WFC, we are committed to supporting all survivors of domestic and sexual violence regardless of gender, gender identity, sex, and/or sexual orientation.
 We recognize that any person can be the victim of gender violence and that transgender people, especially transwomen, are at heightened risk for sexual violence.
 We also recognize that we as an organization have continued learning and work to do.
-To that end, we seek guidance from Green Mountain Crossroads, the local LGBTQ organization serving Windham County, around these issues.
+To that end, we seek guidance from Out in the Open, the local LGBTQ organization serving Windham County, around these issues.

 What you can expect when you call/come into the Women’s Freedom Center:

 - All services are free